JohnCoene/javascript-for-r/_book/7-02-webpack-npm-discover.md

 NPM scripts allow automating development tasks such are running unit tests, serving files, and more, we'll set it up to run webpack.
 The scripts are placed in the `package.json` file and are terminal commands.

-By default `npm-init` creates the following `test` script which simply echoes (prints) a message stating that no unit tests were set up.
+By default `npm-init` creates the following `test` script which echoes (prints) a message stating that no unit tests were set up.

 ```json
 "scripts": {